SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_EPM_Platform.md

 - **Maximum Rx Power Level**: Range from -16 to 20 dBmV.
 - **Minimum SNR Level**: Range from 0 to 100 dB.
 - **Post-FEC Maximum Uncorrectable Error Ratio Level**: Range from 0 to 30000 ppm.

+In the *docsis thresholds settings > upstream/downstream QAM channels* you will find the PNM threshold parameters.

+These are the available PNM parameters to be modified:
+- **Velocity Factor (VF) for Coax Cable**: Range from 0 to 1.
+- **Non-Main-Tap Energy Ratio (NMTER) Threshold**: Range from -50 to 0 dB.
+- **Post-Main-Tap to Total Energy Ratio (PostMTTER) Threshold**: Range from -50 to 0 dB.
+- **Pre-Main-Tap to Total Energy Ratio (PreMTTER) Threshold**: Range from -50 to 0 dB.

 ## How to Use